A Look At The 2024 Malaysia Open (Badminton) Prize Money On Offer

 Malaysia Open 2024 prize money details

 Being a BWF Super 1000 tournament, the Malaysia Open offers one of the highest payouts among all the tournaments in the BWF World Tour.
-According to a report by Badminton World Tour, the total prize money pot at the Malaysia Open 2024 stands at USD 1.3 million (a little over MYR 6 million).
+According to a report by Badminton World Tour, the total prize money pot at the Malaysia Open 2024 stands at USD 1.3 million (SGD 1 million approx.).

 From this prize money pool, the winners of the men’s and women’s singles categories will receive USD 91,000 and 12,700 BWF points, while the runners-up in both categories will get USD 44,200 along with 10,800 BWF points.
 The shuttlers who bow out from the semi-finals in both categories will each receive USD 18,200 and 9,000 BWF points, while the losing quarter-finalists in both the men’s and women’s singles categories will get to take home USD 7,150 and 7,000 BWF points each.